Synthetixio/synthetix/docs/contracts/Synthetix.md

     !!! todo "Extend this to the multicurrency case" Consider a two synth system, one primary synth and a secondary one which represents the price/supply of all other synths.
 Use the total issued value function to derive the behaviour for multiple currencies, and then examine a single currency as a special case.

-!!! info "Price Motion Redux: Multicurrency"
-    WIP

-!!! caution "Misleading Dev Note"
-    The note in the docstring suggests that escrowed SNX are locked first when issuing, but not locked first in this function.
-    However, "locked" just means not transferable, so this concept only has meaning within the current function.
-Escrowed SNX are not transferable in any case, and it is really the unescrowed tokens that are locked first by this function.

-!!! info "Optimisation: Stale Price Check"
-    This function checks that the SNX price is not stale, which is unnecessary since it is checked inside the call to `totalIssuedSynths` within `debtBalanceOf`.

 ??? example "Details"
     **Signature**